ResearchComputing/Documentation/docs/access/amc-access.md

 You are strongly encouraged to set a passphrase for your key pair.
 You will be prompted to enter the passphrase each time you log in.

 SSH Key Generation for Windows Users:
-- Using command prompt, PowerShell, or Windows Terminal: <https://www.howtogeek.com/762863/how-to-generate-ssh-keys-in-windows-10-and-windows-11/>
+- Using the command prompt, PowerShell, or Windows Terminal: <https://www.howtogeek.com/762863/how-to-generate-ssh-keys-in-windows-10-and-windows-11/>
 - Using PuTTY: <https://devops.ionos.com/tutorials/use-ssh-keys-with-putty-on-windows/>

 SSH Key Generation for Mac Users: